At a glance

 Modules are assessed by coursework and/or exams.
 The first year is a qualifying year and does not count towards your final degree classification.
 Grades gained in the second and fourth year make up your degree classification, with more emphasis placed on the final year.

 Our courses allow you to develop a range of professional and transferable skills, applicable on graduation to many different careers.
-Recent graduates have gone on to work for Deloitte, Ernst&Young, Renault UK, the RAF, Europa Publications, the European Economic and Social Committee, and Emirates Airlines.
+Recent graduates have gone on to work for Deloitte, EY, Renault UK, the RAF, Europa Publications, the European Economic and Social Committee, and Emirates Airlines.
 In addition, graduates can go on to further study, such as MAs in Interpreting and/or Translation and MScs in Management, Business and Information Technology.

 Application and interview